cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/string-functions.md

 Is a positive integer or **bigint** expression that specifies how many characters of the _expression_ will be returned.

-#### Return Types <a href="#return-types-23" id="return-types-23"></a>
+#### Return types <a href="#return-types-23" id="return-types-23"></a>

 Returns character data if _expression_ is one of the supported character data types.
 Returns binary data if _expression_ is one of the supported **binary** data types.
-The returned string is the same type as the specified expression with the exceptions shown in the table.S
+The returned string is the same type as the specified expression with the exceptions shown in the table.

 **Example**‌